mindphase2025/digital-continuation-of-humanity/declarations/Declaration_of_Digital_Continuation.md

-# The Digital Continuation of Humanity

-**A Manifesto by MindPhase – Independent Contributor**
+# Declaration of Digital Continuation: A Manifesto by MindPhase

 ## 1\.
 What This Is